Here are the most common Problems with Salvias and their solutions that will help you to keep it blooming all year round!

 Solution: If this happens, you should pause watering your plants for a while and provide extra support by staking or caging them until they recover.

-There are a few reasons why Salvia plants can become leggy.
-One common Problems with Salvias is due to inconsistent watering.
+One common problem with Salvias is due to inconsistent watering.
 It’s important to establish a regular watering routine and avoid letting the plant go for long periods of time without water.
 Although Salvia is drought-tolerant, it still needs adequate hydration.

 Another common cause of leggy growth is the lack of sunlight.
 Salvia requires full sun to grow properly, and if it’s planted in a shaded area, the stems and leaves can stretch out in an attempt to reach more sunlight.